Ā mātou whakapapa

 The Kai Ika team collect and then distribute the heads and frames to an appreciative local community.
 The offal is used as fertiliser in the marae gardens where kumara is also grown for distribution.

 The pilot project’s success is indicated by the enthusiasm and engagement of our community and the fact that demand is outstripping supply.
-Current distribution is via a network of community support organisations such as Manurewa Marae, Nga Hau e Wha marae, Hoani Waititi marae, the Niuean Boxing Club and various Auckland churches.
+In Auckland our current distribution is via a network of community support organisations such as Manurewa Marae, Nga Hau e Wha marae, Hoani Waititi marae, the Niuean Boxing Club and various Auckland churches.

 On average, often only about 35% of the fish is consumed as skinned and boned fillets – like what we are conditioned to expect from almost all Supermarket offerings.
 The remaining 65% of the fish, ie the heads, frames and offal are often discarded.
 Currently, this prized rangatira kai is entering various waste streams or is dumped throughout Tāmaki Makaurau.
 It is clear our natural resources are not being treated with enough respect.